phenogit/phenogit.github.io/kit-korner-notes.markdown

             2N: 1) 3/4 seat, 20-21
             3D: Natural 1-suiter, highly invitational, denies a major
             3H: At least 5-5 minors, game-forcing
+        1S: 5+ spades, 9+
+            2H: Natural force
+            3H: Solid or semi-solid suit and sets trumps Style is responder strives to bid out his shape.
+                3D: Probably denies 6 spades
+                    3H
+                        3S
+                            4C: Slam try in an unspecified major
+                                4D: Ask which major you are making your slam try in
+                                4H: Rejection of a heart slam try
+                                    4S: Slam try in spades
+                                    4N: RKC for hearts
+                                    5C: Cue bid, hearts is trump
+                                    5D: Cue bid, hearts is trump
+                            4H: To play, no slam interest
+                            4S: To play, no slam interest
+                            4N: RKC for spades
+                        4C: Cue bid for hearts
+                    4C: Natural, shows a club suit
+                3S: 6 spades
         2C: Natural positive, 5+c, 9+
             2S
                 4C: Solid suit, minimum of AKQ10xx, usually better.
 A suit that expects to run with no losers.